WareySoft/CodingLab/README.md

 # Testing: Simple FLutter project with text "Hello World" in the center of the screen.
-# Project located in 'nurtas' or 'aktoty' branch.
+# Project is located in 'nurtas' or 'aktoty' branch.